 HEALTH & SAFETY

 You understand that anyone participating in this kind of event is at an increased risk of exposure to COVID-19.
-For kids under 2-12 who are unable to be vaccinated, we recommend wearing masks at all times.
-COVID-19 negative tests may be required for kids 2-12.
+We request and recommend wearing masks at all times for everyone including kids over age 2.
+COVID-19 tests for kids 2-11 are not required as long as they arrive with a fully vaccinated adult.
+Kids arriving with unvaccinated adults should be tested.

-The Days Between will be following all State of California and County of Mendocino health and safety protocols in effect at the time of the event.
-More details on additional COVID-19 health and safety protocols will be released at a later date closer to the event.
-Attendees, staff, and artists agree to abide by these rules which may include masks and social distancing in addition to the vaccine requirement.
+The Days Between will follow all State of California and County of Mendocino health and safety protocols in effect at the time of the event.
+Attendees, staff, and artists agree to abide by these rules.
+Here are some of the things we are currently doing (subject to change as the public health situation evolves):